 It aims to increase employees' value by skilling them to be future-ready. | It aims to reskill those with an aptitude for such a transition. |

-It does not necessitate changing the career path of upskilled employees. | It mandates the learning of new skills for a new career path. |
+It does not necessitate changing the career path of upskilled employees. | It enables learning of new skills for a new career path. |

-It enables employees to improve their performance with their current responsibilities in their current role. | It enables employees to adjust to significant changes in their new roles. |
+It enables employees to improve their performance within their current role and responsibilities. | It enables employees to adjust to significant changes in their new roles. |

 The success of any upskilling and reskilling strategy is determined by how well the HR teams are aligned with the talent acquisition (TA) department.
 They must analyze the candidates they are looking for and identify the critical skills required for new hires.